 As always, when traveling overseas make sure you keep a copy of your travel documents (including passport) in a safe place, and separate from the actual documents.
-A student, several years ago, told me that he emailed a copy of his important documents to himself - that way he could always go back and find it.
-Great idea!
+I recommend keeping a copy in the cloud by storing a photo of your passport page.

 - Readings for the classes - o If you prefer to get ahead on your readings on your 17 hours of flying, please do.
 I will send specific links and instructions on the readings later. - Dress code - o For the Singapore class, you are welcome to dress casually.
 But a note: Singapore is a more conservative environment than the United States (and especially for us out here in California).
-You might consider ditching the short skirts, the ratty tanks, and the ball caps.
-Up to you of course. - Business formal (suits) for our site visits to the Courts.
-We are foreign attorneys who are privileged to visit these institutions, and it is appropriate to dress respectfully.

-- Internships this is internship specific, of course, and you might want to confirm with your contact the appropriate dress.
-My guess is business casual, but it is always good to have a suit jacket and tie to throw on. - o Consider dropping stuff off to the cleaners well before your departure date if you plan to bring anything that needs dry cleaning. - Get your prescriptions refilled.
+You might consider ditching the miniskirts, the ratty tanks, and the ball caps.
+Up to you of course. - O Business formal (suits) for our site visits to the Courts.
+You are foreign students who are privileged to visit these institutions, and it is appropriate to dress respectfully. - Externships this is externship specific, of course, and you might want to confirm with your contact the appropriate dress.
+My guess is business casual, but it is always good to have a suit jacket and tie to throw on. - Get your prescriptions refilled.
 If you have prescriptions that you plan to bring, I recommend you refill early.
-Just in case there is some snafu in this fill / refill, you want a few days pad.
-This might be the one item that you cannot get easily in Singapore. - o Bring the pills in their prescription bottles.
-If you have a big bag of pills ... you might have the lovely experience one student had in having each one tested by the police to ensure they were indeed medications, and not some new form of crack. - Non prescription meds: they are not quite the same in Singapore.
-I recommend that, if you have some very specific med that you like / need, you take it with you. - A quick word or two on illegal drugs: do not even think about it.
+Just in case there is some snafu in this fill / refill, you want a few days spare.
+This might be the one item that you cannot get easily in Singapore. - O Bring the pills in their prescription bottles and a copy of your prescription!
+If you have a big bag of pills ... you might have the lovely experience one student had in having each one tested by the police to ensure they were indeed medications, and not some illegal drugs.

+- Non prescription meds: they are not quite the same in Singapore.
+I recommend that, if you have some very specific med that you like / need, you take with you. - A quick word or two on illegal drugs: do not even think about it.
 The laws in Singapore are very clear and the punishment for breaking the law is severe.
-Do not bring them with you and do not buy them during your stay in Southeast Asia. - If you are considering traveling around Southeast Asia check the CDC website to see if you need vaccinations.
+Do not bring them with you and do not buy them during your stay in Southeast Asia.
+In case you are tempted, there are a few movies about prison in these countries that I can recommend. - If you are considering traveling around Southeast Asia check the CDC website to see if you need vaccinations.
 Also, some countries may require a tourist visa, check this out now so you can avoid disappointment later. - Don't sweat the small stuff - O As you pack and prepare, it is easy to get overwhelmed with the seemingly endless list of small details you will need to manage for your summer adventure.
 Just remember: you are traveling to Singapore, a very highly developed country with nearly everything you could need.
 When you realize that thing you forgot, you will be able to replace it pretty darn easily.

-Travel safe, and I look forward to seeing you in Singapore!
+Travel safe, and we look forward to seeing you in Singapore!